 Kaizen is a Japanese term that means improvement or change for better.
 In business settings, it refers to a strategy of continuously improving how things are done.
 Unlike many other business strategies that apply to specific areas, Kaizen is supposed to involve everyone in a company from the CEO all the way down to the front-line employees.

 This strategy is best known for its use in manufacturing and warehouse facilities, though it has also been used in just about every other industry out there.
 This includes health care, information technology, life coaching, banking, and even government.
-With a proven track record of success, it is easy to see why so many companies are attempting to learn how to do Kaizen properly to get their desired results.
+With a proven track record of success, it is easy to see why so many companies are attempting to successfully implement Kaizen to get their desired results.

 History of Kaizen